Suspect admits to blasts in Thailand, says acted against 'coup government'

-BANGKOK A 61-year-old man arrested in connection with a bomb blast at a military-run hospital in Bangkok claimed responsibility for the attack on Tuesday saying he objected to unelected military rulers.
+BANGKOK (Reuters) - A 61-year-old man arrested in connection with a bomb blast at a military-run hospital in Bangkok claimed responsibility for the attack on Tuesday saying he objected to unelected military rulers.

 The attack last month struck Bangkok's Phramongkutklao Hospital and injured more than 20 people.
 It coincided with the third anniversary of a May 2014 military coup.